weiezhang/weiezhang.github.io/_pages/about.md

 * Congratulations to Haojie Zhuang for his paper being accepted by NAACL 2024 main conference.

 ## Short Bio
-I am currently a Senior Lecturer and Associate Head of People and Culture at [The School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/mathematical-sciences), researcher of [Australian Institute for Machine Learning](https://www.adelaide.edu.au/aiml/), [The University of Adelaide](http://www.adelaide.edu.au).
+I am currently a Senior Lecturer and Associate Head of People and Culture at [The School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/mathematical-sciences), academic member of [Australian Institute for Machine Learning](https://www.adelaide.edu.au/aiml/), [The University of Adelaide](http://www.adelaide.edu.au).
 I am also an Honorary Lecturer at [The School of Computing](https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing), [Macquarie University](http://www.mq.edu.au/).
 I obtained PhD from the School of Computer Science at the University of Adelaide.
 Before joining The University of Adelaide, I spent two years at Macquarie University as a Postdoctoral Research Fellow.

 ## Research Interests